 The current pay scale for the Nigerian Army is shown in the list above.

 What do you think about this?
-The salaries, are they too high or too low?
+Salaries, are they too high or too low?
 Use the comment section below to share your viewpoint.

 Are you considering enlisting in the Nigerian Army?
-The Nigerian Army recruits each year, so knowing that information might be of interest to you.
-For more information on how to apply, visit the Nigerian Army recruitment portal if you’re interested in joining the army to help protect Nigeria from both internal and external crises.
+The Nigerian Army recruits each year, so knowing that information might interest you.
+For more information on how to apply, visit the Nigerian Army recruitment portal if you are interested in joining the army to help protect Nigeria from both internal and external crises.
 Huge opportunities that could change your life await you if you are chosen.